Whip up a batch of this easy recipe for flapjacks to teach your little ones important skills like math, science, technology, and engineering!

 We have another wonderful learning post today – this time from Gemma at Mummy’s Waisted.
 Don’t forget to check out the other posts within our 31 Days of Learning series.
-In this post, Gemma teaches us how baking flapjacks helps kids to learn.
+In this post, Gemma teaches us how this this easy flapjack recipe can help kids learn.

 I’ve always enjoyed baking and cooking with my children, now aged 4 and 7.
 Even from a young age, getting children involved in the kitchen has so many benefits, and not just for the tasty treats you make!